Faculty of Science Education Committee - Postgraduate

 Other members of the University will be invited to attend the Sub-Committee for relevant agenda items, for example representatives of Estates and Buildings, the Computing and Information Services, the Library and members of the Academic Office.

 The Secretary will normally be a member of the Academic Support Office.

 Faculty Education Committees - Postgraduate shall meet at least once per term.

 Terms of reference

 (a) monitor the quality and standards of taught postgraduate and research degree programmes within the faculty to ensure that the University's quality management policies and procedures have been implemented appropriately, and to report to the University on this monitoring in order to assure the University that quality and standards are appropriate and to identify any issues arising from this monitoring that require further consideration by the University;

 (b) approve and monitor departmental policies in line with University requirements in respect of taught postgraduate and research degree programmes' learning, teaching, supervision and assessment; academic quality and standards; and student support;

 (c) provide a forum for the discussion and dissemination of good practice in, in respect of the faculty's taught postgraduate and research degree programmes;

-(e) act as a channel of communication and consultation between the faculty and Education Committee;
+(f) act as a channel of communication and consultation between departments, the faculty and Education Committee;

-(l) ensure, through the Faculty University Review Panel, that recommendations relating to taught postgraduate and research degree programmes contained in reports of periodic reviews and accreditation exercises by professional, statutory and regulatory bodies are appropriately addressed by departments;
+(k) ensure, through the Faculty Periodic Review and Accreditation Panel, that recommendations relating to taught postgraduate and research degree programmes contained in reports of periodic reviews and accreditation exercises by professional, statutory and regulatory bodies are appropriately addressed by departments;